JacoboLansac/audits/solo/pinlink-phase1-audit.md

 #### Impact: low

-Offchain components cannot call this function and cannot read the calculated rewards amount.
+Offchain components cannot call this function and cannot read the amount of the calculated rewards.

 #### Recommendation